isabella232/weavy-spaces-mobile/README.md

 ### The google-services.json file
 When you created a new project in [Firebase](https://firebase.google.com), you should have a google-services.json file that you downloaded.
 Add (or replace the existing one) in the Android project.
 Make sure the Build Action is set to `GoogleServicesJson`.
 The json file contains all the necessary settings and is automatically merged into the manifest when building the project.

+### Update the Android manifest.xml file
+Update the `Properties\AndroidManifest.xml` file located in the Android project.
+The `<category android:name="com.comapnyname.app" />` should match the the Android package name that you have specified.